vdoroshko/MonthCalendar/README.md

 ## Usage Example

-Generate arrays of weeks containing Date objects for the current month of the year:
+Fetch arrays of weeks containing Date objects for the current month of the year:

 ```JavaScript
 var currentDate = new Date;